RaghavT5/Fridge2Fork-react/README.md

 - Spoonacular API

 ## Limitations
 Currently, Fridge2Fork doesn't have account creation or saving recipe options.
-But we're working on adding these features in the future.
+The app is also not suitable for mobile viewing.
+It's best experienced on a laptop or tablet.
+But I working on adding new features and optimizing it further.

 ## Contribute